Package 'calibrar'

 ...

-Additional arguments to FUN
+Additional arguments forwarded to 'FUN'.

 Value